ConPaaS-team/conpaas/docs/userguide.rst

 different cloud instances.
 The service then based on the sampled runtimes, provides the user with a list of schedules.
-Schedules are presented in a graph and the user can choose between cost/makespan of different schedules for the given set of tasks.fter the choice is made the service enters the execution phase and completes the execution of the rest of the tasks according to the user’s choice.
+Schedules are presented in a graph and the user can choose between cost/makespan of different schedules for the given set of tasks.
+After the choice is made, the service enters the execution phase and completes the execution of the rest of the tasks according to the user’s choice.